Aditya11232987/snatchernauts_framework/README.md

 **Create games that look like they cost 10x your budget:**

 - **Real-time CRT simulation** with authentic scanlines and chromatic aberration
-- **Dynamic bloom effects** that respond to scene lighting and player actions
+- **Dynamic Colour Grading and Lighting** presets built in and expandable
 - **Cinematic letterboxing** with customizable aspect ratios
-- **Atmospheric shaders** for fog, rain, vintage film effects, and lighting
 - **Live effect tuning** — See changes instantly without recompiling

 ### 🎲 **Multi-Platform Excellence**